Grand Theft Auto: The Trilogy – The Definitive Edition

 Grand Theft Auto: The Trilogy – The Definitive Edition is a 2021 compilation of three action-adventure games in the Grand Theft Auto series: Grand Theft Auto III (2001), Grand Theft Auto: Vice City (2002), and Grand Theft Auto: San Andreas (2004).
-It was developed by Grove Street Games and published by Rockstar Games.
-All three games are remastered, with visual enhancements and gameplay upgrades.
+Developed by Grove Street Games and published by Rockstar Games, all three games are remastered, with visual enhancements and gameplay upgrades.
 The games feature different protagonists and locations within the same continuity.
-Grand Theft Auto III follows silent protagonist Claude in Liberty City; Vice City, set in 1986, features ex-mobster Tommy Vercetti in the titular Vice City; and San Andreas, set in 1992, follows gangster Carl "CJ" Johnson within the fictional state of San Andreas.
+Grand Theft Auto III follows silent protagonist Claude in Liberty City; Vice City, set in 1986, features mobster Tommy Vercetti in the fictional Vice City; and San Andreas, set in 1992, follows gangster Carl "CJ" Johnson within the state of San Andreas.

 The two-year development focused on maintaining the look and feel of the original games; the physics code was copied from the originals, and artificial intelligence was used to automatically upscale textures.
 The development team studied the distinctive qualities of the original games.
 They added several colouring, weathering, and lighting effects, as well as new assets from Grand Theft Auto V (2013).
 The team consulted with the original developers at Rockstar North when upgrading the character designs.
 Prior to release, existing versions of the three games were removed from sale from digital retailers, which led to criticism from audiences and journalists; in response, Rockstar restored the original versions on the Rockstar Store.

-The Definitive Edition was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021; Android and iOS versions are in development.
+The Definitive Edition was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021, and for Android and iOS devices on 14 December 2023.
 The Windows launch was marred by problems with the Rockstar Games Launcher, rendering it unplayable for three days.
 The game received poor reviews; critics generally praised the enhanced visuals, upgraded lighting, improved controls, and added gameplay mechanics, but criticised its technical problems, art direction, and character models.
 It was one of the lowest-scoring games of 2021, and was the subject of review bombing on Metacritic.
 Rockstar apologised for the technical problems and announced its intentions to improve the game through updates.